-- Ensuring appropriate training
+- Ensuring appropriate training;

-- Informing employees, students, and visitors about workplace hazards and safety procedures
+- Informing employees, students, and visitors about workplace hazards and safety procedures;

-- Conducting inspections and audits
+- Conducting inspections and audits;

-- Ensuring proper storage and disposal of hazardous materials
+- Ensuring proper management of hazardous materials;

-- Appropriately documenting activities and processes
+- Appropriately documenting activities and processes, and data collection; and

-- Managing response to emergencies by obtaining, as needed, the assistance of appropriate internal or external resources
+- Managing response to emergencies by obtaining, as needed, the assistance of appropriate internal or external resources.

-Each school, administrative department and affiliated unit maintains financial and operational responsibility for day-to-day management and implementation of its environmental health and safety programs.
+Each school, administrative department and affiliated unit maintains financial and operational responsibility for day-to-day management and implementation of its environmental, health, and safety programs.
 This includes support of specialized or ongoing operational services provided by its employees, EH&S or others, responsibility for fines or penalties assessed by a governmental agency, remediation costs, and damages and expenses incurred as a result of judicial or administrative proceedings.

 Environmental and Safety Compliance Officers

-Each Dean and Vice President shall appoint an Environmental and Safety Compliance Officer (“Compliance Officer”) with responsibility for implementation, management, and enforcement of environmental health and safety programs within the school, administrative department, or affiliated unit.
-The Dean or Vice President shall issue a letter of appointment outlining the authority and responsibility of the Compliance Officer.
+Each Senior Corporate Officer shall appoint an Environmental and Safety Compliance Officer (ESCO) with responsibility for implementation, management, and reinforcement of environmental, health, and safety programs within the school, administrative department, or affiliated unit.
+The Dean or Vice President shall issue a letter of appointment outlining the authority and responsibility of the ESCO.

-The Compliance Officer shall have the authority to:
+The ESCO shall have the authority to:

-- Act on behalf of the Dean or Vice President to manage environmental health and safety activities in the school or department
+- Act on behalf of the Senior Corporate Officer to manage environmental, health, and safety activities in the school or department;

-- Establish procedures, investigate complaints and incidents, and audit performance
+- Establish procedures, investigate complaints and incidents, and audit performance;

-- Commit financial and staff resources to ensure continued compliance with applicable environmental health and safety regulations
+- Commit financial and staff resources to ensure continued compliance with applicable environmental, health, and safety regulations.